JaredLBailey/JaredLBailey.github.io/_posts/2025-11-01-Imitation-Learning.md

 This project explores creative tool use in robotics: training a robot arm to both position and cut a food item using a single tool - a pair of scissors mounted on a custom end effector.

 Traditionally, a robot would solve this by swapping tools: pick-and-place to reposition the object, then switch to a cutting tool.
 That process adds time, complexity, and failure points.
 Here, the robot instead treats the scissors as a multi-purpose tool to:
-- Position: guide and align the food item using both scissor blades
+- Position: guide and orient the food item using both scissor blades
 - Cut: execute the final slicing motion once aligned

 To make the full workflow autonomous and robust, I built a State Machine Framework (SMF) and trained two custom YOLO classification models to verify completion between subtasks.
 When a failure is detected, the SMF automatically retries earlier states to recover and continue.